Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (c) any permit or licence or other extraordinary costs of transporting or delivering Goods (including wide or long loads).

-6.9 If You are collecting the Goods You acknowledge and agree that entry onto Our premises by You or Your agents, employees, contractors or other representatives is at Your/their own risk and We will not be liable for any loss, damage or injury caused by any act or omission whatsoever whilst on Our premises.
+6.9 If You are collecting the Goods You acknowledge and agree that entry onto Our premises by You or Your agents, employees, contractors or other representatives is at Your/their own risk and We will not be liable for any loss, damage or injury caused by any act or omission whatsoever by You or Your agent, employee, contractor or other representative whilst on Our premises.

-6.10 You agree to indemnify and hold Us harmless (or Our agents, employees or contractors) from any and all claims, loss and damage arising out of:
+6.10 You agree to indemnify Us (and Our agents, employees or contractors) from any and all claims, loss and damage caused by You arising out of:

 (a) delivery of the Goods (including any loss or damage caused by delivering the Goods to an unattended site and any loss or damage suffered by Us as a result of any property damage or personal injury caused by the delivery and unloading the Goods);